Skip to main content

 TO OPPORTUNITIES

-There are 4 sectors within the Canadian Skilled Trades (Construction, Industrial, Transportation and Service) and within those sectors, there are 144 different trades to choose from.
+There are 4 sectors within the Canadian Skilled Trades (Construction, Industrial, Motive Power and Service) and within those sectors, there are over 300 different trades to choose from.
 You can make up to six figures annually, earn a pension, get benefits, and in many cases, you can be your own boss.
-The Core Skilled Trades are jobs found with the Construction and Industrial sector and breakdown again into agricultural/farming, manufacturing and fabrication.
+The Core Skilled Trades are jobs found with the Construction and Industrial sectors and breakdown again into agricultural/farming, manufacturing and fabrication.
 Through training and acquiring certification your career path will start with a foundation in maintenance and develop into team leaders, supervisors (a.k.a. foreman) project managers and estimators.

 Ontario is facing a shortage of 22,000 skilled trades workers in the construction industry in the coming years because of aging demographics in the trades.
 One in three journeypersons today is over the age of 55 “so clearly, there’s employment waiting for you as a welder.”
 In 2019 (prior to Covid-19 interruption), a welder can make an average of $28.50 per hour and a University education isn’t necessary.
 The average age of an apprentice is 28 and Ontario Ministry of Labour goal is to have people choose to pursue a career in the skilled trades sooner to lower the average age of an apprentice.

 Young people are showing interest in the skilled trades, they just need some direction on how to get started on that path.
-By starting with a Private Career College, such as Can-Weld, our staff can show you how that can be obtained with welding.
+By starting with an Ontario career college, such as Can-Weld, our staff can show you how that can be obtained with welding.

 Can-Weld’s welding programs acquaint learners with a variety of plate and pipe welding skills for the industrial fabricating sector.
 Our longest program, 32 weeks and with weekly start dates year round, offers a combination of basic theory, basic blue print reading, Health and Safety along with over 90% hands-on practical training.